djhshih/mobsnvf/README.md

     **Example `samples.tsv`:**

     ```tsv
     /path/to/bams/sample01.bam	/path/to/vcfs/sample01.vcf.gz
     /path/to/bams/sample02.bam	/path/to/vcfs/sample02.vcf.gz
     /path/to/bams/sample03.bam	/path/to/vcfs/sample03.vcf.gz
     ```

 2.  **Run the workflow using a loop**

-    You can now use a simple `bash` loop to read the manifest file and execute the workflow for each sample.
+    You can now use a simple `bash` loop to read the manifest file and create a script for each sample.
+Then you may run these scripts in batch mode.

     ```bash
     #!/bin/bash